 - Trail 7 catchment, which includes, Hawthorn Place, Totem Park Residence and UBC Botanical Garden, and

 - South catchment, which drains southern areas of campus including Thunderbird Park, Acadia Park, Hampton Place and all south campus.

 The North catchment discharges directly into the marine environment at Spanish Banks, via a large diameter vertical pipe.
 All other catchments enter small streams which flow into steep ravines in the Pacific Spirit Regional Park and eventually into the Musqueam Marsh, an area of estuarine marsh and mudflats on the North Arm of the Fraser River.
 Refer to the UBC Drainage Map.

 - UBC Safety & Risk Services Main Office: 604-822-2029

 What are the UBC stormwater pollution prevention guidelines?

 Depositing or permitting the deposit of any substance which is likely to be rendered deleterious to aquatic habitat (e.g. fish, organisms, plants, etc) is prohibited.

 Several UBC operations and activities may have a negative impact on our storm water if not managed properly.
-RMS Environmental Services works with staff, faculty and students to ensure proper management practices are in place to prevent stormwater contamination and the potential impact on aquatic habitats.
+SRS Environmental Services works with staff, faculty and students to ensure proper management practices are in place to prevent stormwater contamination and the potential impact on aquatic habitats.
 Follow UBC’s Stormwater Pollution Prevention Guidelines

 ^ Back to Top